 Both these issues are addressed by the approach we have discussed till now.
 The event monitoring aspect thus becomes proactive in nature.
 ServiceNow platform doesn’t support AMQP/MQTT protocols.
-Due to which there is a need to convert AMQP/MQTT messages received by broker into REST Messages to be sent to ServiceNow for consumption.
-Referring to the diagram, Green block named NOW Agent does this job.
-This agent, also has a client installed on it, and it subcribes to all the channels of the broker and it interfaces with ServiceNow to send messages of below types:-
+Due to which there is a need to convert AMQP/MQTT messages received by brokers into REST Messages to be sent to ServiceNow for consumption.
+Referring to the diagram, the Green block named NOW Agent does this job.
+This agent, also has a client installed on it, and it subscribe to all the channels of the broker and it interfaces with ServiceNow to send messages of below types:-

 - CI up events

 … which can then be further processed by ServiceNow to trigger the appropriate ITSM process.

 Thank you if you have made it till here.
 As per me, this type of implementation opens a world of opportunities - couple of which I will be presenting in the next post - yes, I am that cheesy.